aws-amplify/amplify-backend/packages/create-amplify/README.md

-create-amplify is a package allows the user to create an Amplify project by running `npm create amplify` (`npm` can be other popular package managers).
+create-amplify is a package allows the user to create an Amplify project by running `npm create amplify` (or using one of other popular package managers).

 ## Usage